 Metropolis: Japan’s No. 1 English Magazine: Alternative Stays in New York: A new breed of accommodation offers the best of hotels and apartments

 Communal breakfasts and polite chit-chat with homeowners make the term “bed and breakfast” seem like the antithesis of autonomy.
 But northeast from my apartment, at 1871 House on East 62nd Street, autonomy is exactly what I find.
-Named for the year in which it was built, this elegant brownstone sits in the Upper East Side’s Historic District and has been lovingly restored and decorated with bags of New England charm by its owners Lia and Warren.
+Named for the year in which it was built, this elegant brownstone sits in the Upper East Side’s Historic District and has been lovingly restored and decorated with bags of New England charm by its owners.

 Strictly speaking, it’s hard to classify what’s on offer here.
 With just seven rooms, it could be called a small hotel.
 Yet a hotel wouldn’t give out keys to the front door, equip each room with a small kitchen and working fireplace, or leave a stack of paperbacks on the nightstand.
 Similarly, to call it a guesthouse is misleading, since the owners and managers remain largely unseen (though not unreachable).

 And as breakfast isn’t included, the term “bed and breakfast” doesn’t quite cut it here either.
 But, calling itself an “urban country inn,” 1871 House does in fact loosely adopt the term B&B, while also distancing itself from the conventions of the category with the prefix “New York City-style.”
 This is firstly because, as a common characteristic of B&Bs, the innkeepers live onsite (in this case in the two-story house in the garden).
 Secondly, it’s because breakfast is available to guests-only it’s in the manner that New Yorkers like to take it: eat-in or to-go at a whole host of friendly neighborhood places.